0x60df/loophole/README.md

 `read-key` recursively, and keys read will be the keyboard macro.
 When you are finished, type finish key which may be `C-g`.
-Finish key is specified by customizable variable `loophole-kmacro-finish-key`, whose default value is key sequence for `keyboard-quit`.
+Finish key is specified by customizable variable `loophole-kmacro-by-read-key-finish-key`, whose default value is key sequence for `keyboard-quit`.
 By default, you can only finish and cannot abort definition.
-Once you set another key sequence to `loophole-kmacro-finish-key`, you can finish by your completing key, and can abort by the key sequence bound to `keyboard-quit`.
+Once you set another key sequence to `loophole-kmacro-by-read-key-finish-key`, you can finish by your completing key, and can abort by the key sequence bound to `keyboard-quit`.